apache/incubator-brooklyn/brooklyn-docs/guide/start/managing.md

 You can get summary information for this entity by providing its name (or ID).

 {% highlight bash %}
-$ br app Tomcat ent tomcatServer
+$ br application Tomcat entity tomcatServer
 {% endhighlight %}
 <pre>
 Id:              Wx7r1C4e